 The Baptist Seminary was formed as an outgrowth of the theological department of Baylor University in Waco.
 The seminary was made independent from Baylor in 1907.
 One year later, the Seminary was chartered under President B.H.
 Carroll.
 In the early years, several cities made bids to be the home of the seminary.
 In 1909, the trustees accepted the offer from a group of Fort Worth citizens of approximately 250 acres of land, located three miles south of the city limits on a dominant hilltop.
 The site was laid out as the Seminary Hill Addition with a 30 acre square block for the campus.
 Surrounding the campus were 75 blocks that were subdivided into residential parcels to be sold to raise funds for the Seminary.

-Below are the individual campus buildings and addresses with descriptions:
+Below are the individual campus buildings with addresses and descriptions:

 Floy Barnard Hall - 1915; 1920